Leidysalda/prueba/shell_project/README.md

-# SHELL PROJETC - SIMPLE SHELL
+# SHELL PROJECT - SIMPLE SHELL

 Unix shell is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
 The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.
 [Wikipedia-Unix Shell](https://en.wikipedia.org/wiki/Unix_shell)